-2019 Tennessee Educator Survey
+2020 Tennessee Educator Survey

 The Tennessee Educator Survey allows the department to collect annual feedback, and provides valuable information that highlights actionable lessons for state, district, and school leaders.
-Thank you to the more than 45,000 educators who participated in the 2019 survey.C
+Thank you to the more than 37,000 educators who participated in the 2020 survey.

+The Tennessee Educator Survey is a partnership of the Department of Education and the Tennessee Research Alliance (TERA).
 To learn more about the survey from our partners at TERA, visit Tennessee Educator Survey, read the two-page survey overview, or direct further questions about survey administration to firstname.lastname@example.org.

 Additionally, the 2020 survey asked additional questions specific to educator experiences as a result of the unprecedented school closures and resulting changes to instruction and learning — providing some of the earliest data around Tennessee educators’ experiences amidst the pandemic.
 To learn more about Tennessee Educator Survey results regarding COVID-19 related school closures, please read TERA’s report: Teaching Through a Global Pandemic.